A truly sustainable energy resource

 Canada’s #1 electricity source producing 385 TWh/year, 60+% of Canada’s total electricity generation.

-Canada is the second largest hydro producer in the world
+Canada is the fourth largest hydro producer in the world

 Canada’s Green Battery